-Subdirectory installs are supported at the Business plan level and require a custom nginx or apache configuration that follows reverse proxy rules.
-In addition to a proxy, you must also contact [email protected] to indicate the subdirectory path to be used with your publication.
+Subdirectory and proxy setups are a paid add-on for our Business plan and require a specific custom Nginx or Apache configuration.
+In addition to a proxy, you must also contact us to indicate the path to be used with your publication.

 Reverse proxy rules